 Ruby: Bad cop!
 No donut.

 - The bank robbers in The Lookout contemptuously refer to the cop who makes coffee runs for Chris as "Deputy Donut."

 - Also from Raising Arizona:

 Smalls: You wanna find an outlaw, you call an outlaw; you wanna find a Dunkin' Donuts, call a cop.

-The cop in The Santa Clause had a donut that the elves proceeded to stuff into his mouth after tying him up.
+- The cop in The Santa Clause had a donut that Charlie proceeded to stuff into his mouth after the elf commando squad tied him up.

 George Stacy: "Do you think we just sit around and eat doughnuts all day?"

 - In Beverly Hills Cop after Axel is released by the local police because he is just "on vacation," he sees the two officers staking out down the street from his "borrowed" hotel room.
 He sends them coffee and doughnuts, ultimately paid for by the Beverly Hills Police Department.